-Jump into this list of the Best Nintendo Switch Platformers
+Jump into this list of the best Nintendo Switch platformers

 - Difficulty spike is not for the faint of heart

-Celeste lays a deep story over hardcore platforming and creates something incredibly unique.

-Best 2D Platformer: Sonic Mania
+Best 2D platformer: Sonic Mania

 Depending on who you ask, Sonic the Hedgehog is either a beloved character like Mario or a washed-up mascot from the 90s.
-No matter what your opinion of the blue hedgehog is, everyone can agree that Sonic Mania is one of the best Sonic games ever created.
+No matter your opinion on the blue hedgehog, everyone can agree that Sonic Mania is one of the best Sonic games ever created.
 Sonic Mania is a labor of love to the Sonic fanbase by the Sonic fanbase.
 Sega built Sonic Mania's development team with members of the Sonic mod community.
 The lead developer, Christian Whitehead, is a well-known developer whose proof of concept videos were so successful, Sega commissioned him to work on console ports of Sonic CD and the mobile ports of Sonic the Hedgehog 1 and 2.

 Sonic Mania consists of 12 levels, 8 of which are remixed versions of classic zones from Sonic's past.
 Sega Genesis fans will feel right at home with the classic 2D Sonic formula, which follows Sonic, Tails, or Knuckles as they blast through levels at hyper speed, collecting rings, and battling Dr. Robotnik and his evil henchmen.

 Fans of the older games might feel like they're retreading mostly old ground due to the lack of new zones.
-Still, the levels, both new and old, are elevated to new heights thanks to gorgeous visuals and animations and a fantastic soundtrack that's sure to have you bopping in your seat as you spin dash through levels.
+Still, the new and old levels are elevated to new heights thanks to gorgeous visuals and animations and a fantastic soundtrack that's sure to have you bopping in your seat as you spin dash through levels.

 When you're done with the main content, the DLC will provide even more Sonic goodness for fans to enjoy.
-Included in the DLC are two fan-favorite characters, Ray the Flying Squirrel and Mighty the Armadillo, an Encore Mode, a pinball bonus stage, and four-player competitive multiplayer.
+The DLC includes two fan-favorite characters, Ray the Flying Squirrel and Mighty the Armadillo, an Encore Mode, a pinball bonus stage, and four-player competitive multiplayer.
 This is a must-have for fans of 2D platformers and is one of the best Sonic games Sega has released in years.

 Pros: